ChristopherRaheb/blackjack-python-example/README.md

     requests.py - takes data from the website api recipes.py  - main

-grid-movement.py - for use in a PixelPad project, calculating and moving across a grid.
-Incomplete.
+tower-defense - for use in a PixelPAD tower defense game.

+    grid-movement.py - calculating and moving across a grid. find-target.py - for towers finding the best target to attack.

-rook-movement.py - movement for a rook in a chess game.
+chess-movement.py - movement for pieces in a chess game.

+galaga-teal-alien.py - wip movement for the teal alien in a galaga game.
+For PixelPAD.